 For Immediate Release

-In the Lunchtime Reading Program, Read to a Child deploys hundreds of corporate volunteers to Metro Detroit area elementary schools.
-Volunteers are paired with a child and, once a week, read aloud to the child during lunch.
-The relationship lasts for an entire school year and often extends for multiple years through the end of fourth grade.
-The simple act of reading aloud to a child once a week, over time, ignites a love of reading in struggling children, while providing students with the skills and self-confidence to succeed in school and in life.
+Read to a Child deploys hundreds of corporate and community volunteers to Metro Detroit elementary schools in its highly regarded Lunchtime Reading Program.
+Once a week, volunteers read aloud to their designated reading buddy during lunch.
+The volunteer relationship lasts the entire school year and often extends for multiple years through fourth grade.
+The simple act of reading aloud to a child once a week, over time, ignites a love of reading in children, while providing students with the skills and self-confidence to succeed in school and in life.
 The Lunchtime Reading Program also provides adults with a convenient, joyful, and meaningful way to give back to the community.

 About Read to a Child

 Read to a Child (readtoachild.org) is a national literacy and mentoring non-profit whose mission is to foster a love of reading, improve literacy skills, and empower underserved children by inspiring adults to read aloud to them regularly.
 Read to a Child’s Lunchtime Reading Program utilizes 2,000 corporate and community volunteer mentors who read one-on-one to 1,500 at-risk elementary school students in Greater Boston, Metro Detroit, Hartford, Los Angeles and Miami.